flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - At 350ft: check the ILS course on the PFD.
 - At 150ft: The white line signifying the ground on the PFD attitude indicator starts to move up.
 - At 100ft: callout "hundred".
-- At 50ft: callout "fifty" and now callouts every 10 ft
+- At 50ft: callout "fifty" and now callouts every 10 ft.
 - At 40ft: the FMA must show FLARE or otherwise the flight crew needs to either perform a manual landing if visual references are acquired or perform a go around.
 - Autothrust FMA should switch to THRUST IDLE.